How to Get Around Scotland Without a Car

 The Castle is a short (uphill) walk from these transport hubs, while buses can take you to the Wallace Monument in no time.

 There’s plenty of other options to explore using just your own two feet, too.
-Delve into the Old Town’s alleys and explore the Stirling Smith Art Gallery and Museum for a cultural touch, or take a walk up Mote Hill for some unbeatable views of the countryside around the city.
+Delve into the Old Town’s alleys and explore the Stirling Smith Art Gallery and Museum for a cultural touch.
+Or, take a walk up Mote Hill for some unbeatable views of the countryside around the city.
 That’s not even the best part about the summit—you’ll also find two cannons and a stone formerly used for beheadings at the top!

 Glencoe, Scotland Without a Car